 Featured Story - Ann Cutler

 Ann Cutler was born in Preston, England, in 1759.
 There is little to know about this striking young woman, so careless of life and so careful for God's Kingdom that she had only a brief thirty-five years of life.
-We do know, however, that she was used of God in bringing about revivals in the mining and weaving areas mining settlementof Northern England.
+We do know, however, that she was used of God in bringing about revivals in the mining and weaving areas of Northern England.
 William Bramwell had been mightily used of God in those parts, and she was counted among his many converts.
 This eminent man of God spend long hours of intercession before he would engage in public ministryand these efforts bore fruit in his converts.
 Like her spiritual father, Ann Cutler spent many hours in intercessory prayer.

 Mr. Bramwell published an account of her useful life, but it has not been our privilege to find a copy.
 We did, however, come across his brief account of her remarkable labors as quoted by Abel Stevens in his History of Methodism, which we share with our readers in the following paragraphs: